Introduction to Relay Logic Control - Symbols, Working and Examples

 0

-The relay logic circuit as realised for the given truth table is as –
+The relay logic circuit, as realised for the given truth table, is as –

 NAND Gate Using Relay Logic

-5. NOR Gate – The truth table for NOR gate is given by the following table –
+5. NOR Gate – The truth table for the NOR gate is given by the following table –

 A